Understanding Finasteride (Propecia) Side Effects

 There is limited research that has investigated mood changes in those taking finasteride 1mg tablets.
 Mood disturbances have been reported in a minority of individuals, but the scientific research around this area is limited.
 Similar to the sexual side effects, there are conflicting reports.
 Some reports and studies have shown that finasteride can cause erectile dysfunction, which may lead to a drop in mood.
 At the same time, some reports and studies have shown that finasteride does not affect mood at all.

-If your partner is trying to get pregnant, there is no evidence that finasteride will make it harder to conceive, or that there is a risk of birth defects to the unborn child.
+If your partner is trying to become pregnant, there is no evidence that finasteride will make it harder to conceive, or that there is a risk of birth defects to the unborn child.
 There have been concerns previously, but evidence from scientific research has not been able to prove this.
-Pregnant women should not handle finasteride, as it can potentially cause harm to the development of sex organs of the foetus.
+Pregnant women should not handle finasteride, as crushed or broken finasteride can be absorbed and can potentially cause harm to the development of sex organs of the foetus.
 Although the amount of finasteride in sperm is minimal and not considered to be harmful, you should use a barrier method such as a condom if your partner is pregnant or planning to get pregnant as a matter of caution.

-There is an ongoing debate whether finasteride causes cancer or prevents it.
+There is an ongoing debate about whether finasteride causes cancer or prevents it.
 A study conducted over 10 years found that finasteride reduces the risk of developing prostate cancer by 25%.
 However, during the trial, the incidence of developing ‘high-grade’ cancer was higher in the group that took finasteride.
 The argument for this is that finasteride shrinks the prostate, and sampling a smaller area increases the likelihood that the cancer sampled from a smaller area is likely to be more aggressive.
-Another argument for this is that finasteride improves sensitivity to the PSA test (the test that is used to detect prostate cancer).
+Another argument for this is that finasteride improves sensitivity to the PSA test (the test that is used to detect cancer of the prostate).
 This can also have contributed to these findings.

 However, a professor in urology from John Hopkins Medicine has argued that this study is flawed and finasteride hides the level of PSA (the markers that are used to detect prostate cancer).
 Therefore, it provides a false sense of security as PSA markers are lowered, but this does not reduce the risk of developing prostate cancer.
 Hiding these markers will not have a direct impact on preventing prostate cancer but make it undetectable at an early stage when it is curable.

 Stopping finasteride will reverse the effects of any hair growth you have seen.
 In most cases, any side effects will also be reversed.
 This is because finasteride has a short half-life and leaves the body quickly.
-So after around 7 days of stopping finasteride, you should notice that the side effects disappear.
+So after around 7 days of stopping finasteride tablets, you should notice that any unwanted effects disappear.

 Most of the studies demonstrate that finasteride has a good safety profile, with a low chance of experiencing side effects.
 Those that do experience side effects, will find that they go away once treatment is stopped.
 However, there are a few reports, which suggest that finasteride can cause long term side effects.